jonasjaeger-sci/mod905/docs/examples/examples-vvexternal.rst

 .................................

 The FORTRAN code for creating the new integrator is relatively simple.
-We can assume that we are handed positions, velocities and forces as double precision arrays and that we can directly make use of them.
+We can assume that we are handed positions, velocities, and forces as double precision arrays and that we can directly make use of them.
 Since we need to evaluate the forces during the Velocity Verlet integration, the integration routine is split up in two steps (before/after the